Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

   - Verify that all and only the glb/gltf/fbx models are visualized as a flat list.
   - Verify that the list entries show the model name and under it the full path.
   - Navigate in subdirectories using the bread crumbs -> The list is filtered to the current directory and subdirectories.
-  - Click on 3D model files and other files in the list -> The "Ok" button is only enabled for 3D model files
+  - Click on 3D model files and other files in the list -> The "Select input" button is only enabled for 3D model files
 - Verify that drag-drop and "upload files" behaves exactly like the Upload panel.
 - Double click a model file -> It goes back to the conversion panel where the "input 3d model" is set to that model.
-- Click "Select" again, this time just select another model and press "OK" -> The input model is selected
+- Click "Select" again, this time just select another model and press "Select Input" -> The input model is selected
-- Click "Select" again, select a model but press "Cancel" -> The input model remains unchanged
+- Click "Select" again, select a model but press "Back" -> The input model remains unchanged

 ### Output selection

 - The "Output" field should read "[Select output directory].
 Click on "Select" besides it. -> A blob explorer panel appears
 - When "Show all" is not pressed -> The list contains just the subdirectories from the current directory.
 - When "Show all" is pressed -> All of the files in the current directory (and the subdirectories) are shown.
-- Enter a directory and press "OK" without selecting anything -> The current subdirectory is selected in the "Output" field
+- Enter a directory and press "Select Output" without selecting anything -> The current subdirectory is selected in the "Output" field
 - Click "Select" again.
-Select a sub-directory in the list and press "OK" -> The selected sub-directory is selected as output.
+Select a sub-directory in the list and press "Select Output" -> The selected sub-directory is selected as output.
-- Click on "Add Sub-directory" button besides the bread-crumbs, enter a subdirectory and press "OK" -> The new subdirectory is selected as output.
+- Click on "Add Sub-directory" button besides the bread-crumbs, enter a subdirectory and press "Select Output" -> The new subdirectory is selected as output.

 ### Running conversion status